yama-yuki/qa-head-detection/README.md

 <!--te-->

 # Description
-[1] For fine-tuning BERT QA models on custom datasets.
+[1] For fine-tuning BERT QA models on custom datasets. (need to modify train.sh)

 [2] (Ongoing) For detecting a dependency head of a word with BERT QA models.